 During the summer, they were regularly coming to the little restaurant.
 They liked the food and the owners.
 They were very friendly and they talked about many things with them.
 They were like a family.

-The owner had had a son, but he had been killed in war.
+The owner and his wife had had a son, but he had been killed in a war.
 Now they were alone and so they liked the company of these two young soldiers.
 They reminded them of their own son.
-And the two soldiers liked these old people, too.
+The two young soldiers liked these two elderly people, too.

-Now they came to say good-bye.
-They only had about half an hour, so they couldn’t stay long.
+Now it was morning, and they came to say good-bye.
+They only had about half an hour, so they couldn’t stay too long.

 ‘Mother,’ said the old owner to his wife, ‘bring some wine for our friends.
 We will give them a bottle or two.
 They will drink it in the evening.’